Deterring hackers is almost impossible when the rewards are so great and the risks are so low. Can anything stop them?

 Cyber-deterrence trial and error

-The US, in particular, has been testing a variety of different deterrent strategies over a number of years.
+The US, in particular, has been testing a variety of different deterrent strategies over a number of years, since even before President Obama announced his national cyber emergency.
 China was the first country openly tackled for its cyber-espionage when, in May 2014, a grand jury indicted five Chinese military hackers for hacking directed at companies in the US nuclear power and solar energy industries (see timeline below).

 China is also targeting confidential business information such as pricing strategies or mergers and acquisitions data says FireEye's Read.
 "What we've seen pop up is Chinese groups targeting US law firms, US investment companies, and so on, stealing information in support of economic goals."